ReliefApplications/ems-frontend/libs/ui/README.md

 And hit the Run button in the right corner of the parameters screen.

-If the developer cannot use the extension, you can use the following command to create the new component: `npx nx generate @nrwl/angular:component {component_name} --project=ui --skipImport --no-interactive` where `{component_name}` is the name of the new component.
+If the developer cannot use the extension, you can use the following command to create the new component: `npx nx generate @nrwl/angular:component {component_name} --project=ui --no-interactive` where `{component_name}` is the name of the new component.

-After the component is created, add a module for it with this command `nx generate @schematics/angular:module --project=ui --name={component_name} --path=libs/ui/src/lib/{component_name} --flat` where `{component_name}` is the name of the new created component.

-Finally, export the created module containing all the needed declarations, imports, exports etc. in the `index.ts` file in the `src` folder.

 ==Important== :warning: